waumpel/urbs/doc/theorydoc/multinode_prob.rst

 commodity balance the vertex rule and the other rules restricting commodity flows remain unchanged with respect to the minimal model.

-.. _Global CO2 Limit:

-Global CO2 Limit
+Global CO2 limit
 ~~~~~~~~~~~~~~~~
 In addition to the general vertex specific constraint for the emissions of
-environmental commodities as discussed in the :ref:`minimal model<Environmental Commodity Limitations>`,
+environmental commodities as discussed in the minimal model, there is a hard
-there is a hard coded possibility to limit the CO2 emissions across all modeled sites:
+coded possibility to limit the CO2 emissions across all modeled sites:

 .. math::
    -w\sum_{v\in V\\t\in T_{m}}\text{CB}(v,\text{CO}_2,t)\leq
    \overline{L}_{\text{CO}_2,y}

-Transmission Dispatch Constraints
+Transmission dispatch constraints
 ---------------------------------
 There are two main constraints for the commodity flows to and from transmission
 lines.
 The first restricts the total amount of commodity :math:`c` flowing in